Number of exam dates per year

 Registration for the Exam

 In order to sit each exam it is mandatory to make the on-line reservation from Delphi.
-This holds also if you only have to register the grade of a pre-exam.

 The exam date of each course is posted also on the course web page.